Below is a reference list of some special names and common terms used in economics.

 A narrow definition is the deposits held by commercial banks with the central bank (also known as exchange settlement funds).
 A broad definition is the conjunction of currency held by a commercial bank (currency reserves) and their central bank deposits.
 Bank-held currency is basically interchangeable with exchange settlement funds.

-Also known as the monetary base, high-powered money, reserve money, outside money, central bank money - and in the UK, narrow money.
-This is the conjunction of total currency (coins and notes) on issue plus commercial banks' deposits with the central bank.
+Also known as the monetary base, or state fiat money.
+This is the conjunction of coins and notes on issue and commercial banks’ deposits with the central bank.

 An interest-bearing security issued by governments, companies and some other organisations, which may be traded on the open market.